TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 To detect fraudulent attempts, this publication includes or references synthetic data provided by J.P.
 Morgan.
 The dataset with approximately 1.5 million observations was explored and split into a Low Amount dataset (below USD 1,000) and a High Amount dataset (at or above USD 1,000).
 The two datasets were transformed and balanced before training multiple models for selection.
 These models were evaluated with a set of pre-defined selection criteria.
 They are **speed, ease of interpretation and performance metrics (Accuracy, F-measure, AP and ROC-AUC)**.

 On the balanced Low Amount dataset, **XGB** was selected.
-It achieved  **92% Accuracy, 92% of F1 and 98% of AP and ROC-AUC**.
+It achieved  **94% Accuracy, 94% of F1 and 99% of AP and 98% of ROC-AUC**.
 The top three features that influenced the model are **the account and the country of the Sender** ( "Sender_Account”, "Sender_Country" atributes) and **account of the beneficiary** ("Bene_Account" attribute).

 On the High Amount dataset, **DT** was selected with a perfect score of **100% Accuracy, F2, AP and ROC-AUC**.
 The top two features that influenced the selected model the most are the **transactional amount** ("USD_amount” attribute) and the **JPMC Client type of client** ("Sender_Cat_JPMC_Client" attribute).

 **Next steps:**

 The project can be continued by implementing the last step of CRISP-DM which is deployment.
 The trained eXtreme Gradient Boosting (XGB) model or Decision Trees (DT) model could be used to detect fraudulent attempts depending on whether the transactional amount is below USD 1,000 or greater, equal to USD 1,000.
 In addition, a business process could be developed to handle transactions that are detected and flagged as fraudulent transactions by the models.
+As the models have been calibrated, predicted probabilities could be used to design different fraudulent management procedures based on Low, Medium and High probabilities.
+Lastly, the model could be continuing monitored in production and improved.
+The improvement process could be facilitated by probability-based investigation to identify potential areas for improvement and to estimate the return of investment.

 ## 8. Jupyter Notebook